 - Throughout the fiscal year, expenses are accrued into the month in which they are incurred. - At the close of the fiscal year, all expenses that should be accrued into the prior fiscal year, are so accrued, in order to ensure that year-end financial statements reflect all expenses incurred during the fiscal year.
-Year-end books are closed no later than 90 days [DTI]after the end of the fiscal year. - Revenue is always recorded in the month in which it was earned or pledged.
+Year-end books are closed no later than 90 days after the end of the fiscal year, excepting if an extension to file taxes is submitted.
+If a tax extension is filed, the closure of the books may be extended an additional 90 days. - Revenue is always recorded in the month in which it was earned or pledged.